15 of the Best Real Estate Websites of 2023 for Buyers, Sellers, and Renters

 Best for renters: Apartments.com

-With National rent prices down for the first time since the start of the pandemic, a site like Apartments.com that makes it easy to search for a wide array of rental listings is a godsend.
+With rent prices starting to soften nationwide, now is the time to start looking for your next place.
+A site like Apartments.com, which makes it easy to search for a wide array of rental listings, is a godsend.

 The site has detailed information on over one million available rentals.
-The team behind the website makes copious phone calls each month to apartment owners and property managers; this helps them verify details including which units are available, the most up-to-date rates and fees, pet policies, and more.
+The team that powers the website makes thousands of phone calls each month to apartment owners and property managers; this helps them verify details including which units are available, the most up-to-date rates and fees, pet policies, and more.

 In addition to including an extensive list of search filters such as washer and dryer hookups, patios, fitness center, and whether a unit has a balcony, one of the site’s most helpful features is the drawing tool, which lets a renter define their search area with precision.